Forest, Land and Agriculture (FLAG)

-initiative is undertaking a sector development project, the SBTi Forest, Land and Agriculture project (‘SBTi FLAG’), led by WWF, to address this methodology gap.
-The effort will focus on the development of methods and guidance to enable the food, agriculture, and forest sectors to set science-based targets (SBTs) that include deforestation, and possibility other land-related impacts.
-The project is expected to be completed by Q2 2021.
+The yobet娱乐app initiative is undertaking a sector development project, the SBTi Forest, Land and Agriculture project (‘SBTi FLAG’), led by WWF, to address an important methodology gap.
+The effort will focus on the development of methods and guidance to enable the food, agriculture, and forest sectors to set science-based targets (SBTs) that include deforestation, and possibly other land-related impacts.

 There will be two consultative groups as well as a public consultation to allow interested stakeholders to participate in the process.